night0721/based/README.md

 # based
 based is a command line tool to help A level students to revise base conversion.

 # Preview
 ![](https://r2.e-z.host/3c62bb3a-a8a9-43f6-afd6-553646f51dc4/8px2rilw.png)

 # Dependencies
 None

 # Building
+You will need to run these with elevated privilages.

 ```
 $ make